dunnkers/computer-graphics/OpenGL_Deferred_Shading/README.md

 ![shader sunlight](./Screenshots/lighting-sun-light.png)

 The second shader computes light from a point light source.
 I added lots of different point light sources to best illustrate the benefit of deferred shading.
+A grid of 20 by 20 (=400) light points are generated, hovering slightly above the cats.
+The colors are generated at random in the `lightpoint.cpp` class.
 This type of shading looks as follows:

 ![shader point light](./Screenshots/lighting-point-lights.png)